micmejia/bible-dump/NKJV/James/Jas 5.md

 Indeed we count them blessed who endure.
 You have heard of the perseverance of Job and seen the end _intended by_ the Lord--that the Lord is very compassionate and merciful.

 ###### 12
 But above all, my brethren, do not swear, either by heaven or by earth or with any other oath.
-But let your "Yes" be "Yes," and _your_ "No," "No," lest you fall into [^i]judgment. ## Meeting Specific Needs
+But let your "Yes" be "Yes," and _your_ "No," "No," lest you fall into judgment. ## Meeting Specific Needs

 ###### 13
 Is anyone among you suffering?
 Let him pray.
 Is anyone cheerful?
 Let him sing psalms.